 Continue Reading Below

-One expert told FOX Business that everybody has the opportunity to benefit from the proposed reforms, it will just require some strategizing.
+One expert told FOX Business that everybody has the opportunity to benefit from the reforms, it will just require some strategizing.

 “No more taxes as usual: You can’t just do the same thing and let the government’s changes affect you,” Elijah Kovar, co-founder of Great Waters Financial, said.
 “The wealthy, no matter what changes happen, they find out how [they can] use it to their advantage.
 It’s time the middle class does the same thing.”